Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Conclusion

-We have also given a practical construction for SMC by using an ordinary linear code.
+We have also given two kinds of practical constructions for SMC by using ordinary linear codes.
+Following our constructions, we can make a code satisfying a required security level.
 Further, we have given a universal code for SMC, which does not depend on the channel.
 Extending this result, we have derived a source-channel universal code for BCC, which does not depend on the channel or the source distribution.

-\begin{lemma}\Label{lem22} Let $A_n$ be a sequence of random variables on the set ${\cal A}_n$ with the cardinality $e^{nR}$ and $B_n$ be a sequence of other random variables.